Programming-MadeEasy/Speech-To-Text-Recognition/README.md

 # Speech-To-Text-Recognition
-This repository provides an easy programming code to convert any audio file recorded from your microphone to the written text.
+This repository contains a [Jupyer notebook,titled The Full Code.ipynb] that provides an easy programming code to convert any audio file recorded from your microphone to the written text.

 ## Modules/Libraries Used